How Lack Of Sleep Can Play Hormone Havoc

 1. Stay technology free

-If you watch tv, or use devices such as your computer, tablet or smartphone and then fall into bed they all have an impact.
+If you watch tv, or use devices such as your computer, tablet or smartphone and then fall into bed they will definitely have an impact on your sleep.

 This is because they all emit blue light, which tricks your brain into thinking it’s still daytime and stops it secreting melatonin and you need that to help you sleep.